-Level I - Informal Procedure
+2.1.2.5.1 Level I - Informal Procedure

 Informal procedures are designed to work out a mutually agreeable solution to a problem and are completely optional and voluntary.
 Any informal resolution activities will not delay the prompt, adequate, reliable and impartial investigation of the complaint of discrimination or harassment or interfere with the provision of immediate or interim actions, if necessary.
-Informal procedures are not appropriate for cases involving sexual misconduct and will therefore move immediately to a formal procedure as defined in the below paragraph.
+Informal procedures are not appropriate for cases involving sexual misconduct and will therefore move immediately to a formal procedure as defined in the below paragraph 2.1.2.5.2.

-At the option of the complainant only, it may be possible to resolve a harassment or discrimination complaint through a voluntary conversation between the complainant and the alleged harasser or discriminator, which conversation is facilitated by a University designee appointed by the Coordinator.
+At the option of the complainant only, it may be possible to resolve a harassment or discrimination complaint through a voluntary conversation between the complainant and the alleged harasser or discriminator, which is facilitated by a University designee appointed by the Director of Human Resources.
 If the complainant, the accused, and the University designee feel that a resolution has been achieved through this informal procedure, then no further action need be taken.
 Fontbonne University recognizes that a voluntary conversation between the complainant and the alleged harasser may not be appropriate for harassment complaints.
-The results of any informal resolution shall be reported by the University designee in writing signed by the complainant and the accused, and submitted to the Coordinator.
+The results of any informal resolution shall be reported by the University designee in writing signed by the complainant and the accused, and submitted to the Director of Human Resources for employee situation and Dean of Students for student situations.

-Level II - Formal Procedure
+2.1.2.5.2 Level II - Formal Procedure